 If you lose or damage a PASS-Key II ignition key, see your dealer or a locksmith who can service PASS-Key II to have a new key made.
-In an emergency, call the Chevrolet Roadside Assistance Center at 1-800-CHEV-USA [®] or 1-800-243-8872 (In Canada call 1-800-268-6800).
+In an emergency, call the Chevrolet Roadside Assistance Center.
+See "Roadside Assistance" in the Index for more information.